‘Dear friends’ – Bishop Vincent’s Homily from 18 February 2018 - Catholic Outlook

 Dear friends,

-With great joy and hope, we gather to celebrate today the beginning of the Lunar New Year.
-The Year of the Dog reminds us of the virtue of loyalty and companionship.
-We renew our commitment to build strong and healthy bonds of faith, family, friendship and community.
-Whether we are rich or poor, high or low, there is no true and lasting happiness for us without these sacred bonds nurtured and enriched each day.
-I take this opportunity to thank Fr Fernando for his pastoral care and leadership of the community in the last several years.
-I welcome Fr Ephraim as the new chaplain and wish him well in his time with us.
+It is always a great cause for rejoicing and celebration when new members are added to a family.
+It is even more so when that family happens to be a Catholic Church which is facing – shall we say – a few challenges.
+With all the negative publicity, one wonders if it is a good time to remain a Catholic, let alone to become one.

-Without a doubt, the Church in Australia needs the witness of your faith.
+By many accounts, the Church is not exactly flourishing.
 It faces daunting challenges both from within and from outside.
 As a matter of fact, all mainstream religions are doing it tough and Catholicism is no exception to the trend.
 Rarely a day goes by without some unfavourable headlines about the Catholic Church in Australia.
 Things have never been this testing for us who stay faithful.

 Time and again in salvation history, God showed his trademark.
 He brought hope out of despair, new life out of death and destruction.
 He can use the insignificant to make great things.
 He can draw life out of apparent loss and hopelessness.
 He made a new beginning out of the flood.
 Out of the ashes of the exile, he brought about the new revitalised Israel; out of the ashes of the crucifixion, the resurrection; out of the ashes of the imperial persecution, the universal church.
 Watershed moments or times of great crisis can be catalysts for renewal and transformation.